pshdev0/assembly-sub-compiler/README.md

 * Each scope `{ }` invokes a new sub-compiler with known (or `null` if appropriate) symbol history.
 * A handlful of flexible regexes identify the next `function()`, `function(x, y, ...)`, command `{ ... }` blocks, `labels:`, and adressing mode styles.
 * Discovered unknown symbols are tracked in real-time and post-filled as soon as they become defined.
-* Groovy is used to evaluate symbols which allows for inline arithmetic operations and simple inline function evaluation.
+* Groovy is used to evaluate symbols which supports inline arithmetic operations and function evaluation.

 Current features:
 ---